MicrosoftDocs/data-api-builder-docs/data-api-builder/relationships.md

 }
 ```

-which, in turn, will allow a GraphQL query like the following:
+Which, in turn, allows a GraphQL query like this example:

 ```graphql
 {